E-visa characteristics of and conditions for issuing an e-visa

 - The photo must have no frames.

-- The photo must be rectangular (with the 3x4 aspect ratio).
-Minimum allowable size is 450x600 pixels.
-Maximum allowable size is 900x1200 pixels.
+- The photo must be rectangular (with the 35x45 aspect ratio).

 - The color scheme must be neutral.
 The colors must show the natural skin tone.
 The image must be clear, well defined and in focus.

 - Click the button sending the application and wait for the confirmation of its acceptance for processing.

 You can use this site to follow up on the status of your application.
 Once a relevant decision is taken, the status of your application will be changed to “Visa issued” or “Visa denied”.
 You will be able to download a PDF file with the information concerning the decision on the application thereafter.
 Automatic messages concerning the status of your application and the decision thereon as well as detailed instructions for further steps will be sent to your personal e-mail.